zhumazhenis/Classifier/README.md

 1.)
 The aim of the project: Comparing the true errors of different classifiers.

 2.)
 How it is done: We were given source files that were written by professor, and we should remove all redundant codes, and add new codes of different classifiers.
-I, Zhumazhenis Dairabay, have coded all classifiers during this group project as my part was coding.
+I, Zhumazhenis Dairabay, have coded all classifiers during this group project as my part was coding and math.

 4.)
 Language: C++